bmolnar91/workbook/module_advanced_enterprise_general.md

 - Classes with side effects, and
 - Classes with non-deterministic behavior.

-Mocks and stubs are fake Java classes that replace these external dependencies.
+Mocks and stubs are fake classes that replace these external dependencies.
 Most of the time, we're fine using only stubs.

-**Stub**: A stub is a fake class that comes with preprogrammed return values.
+**Stub**: A stub is a fake class that comes with **preprogrammed return values**.
 It's injected into the class (component) under test to give you absolute control over what's being tested as input.
 A typical stub is a **database connection** that allows you to mimic any scenario without having a real database.

 **Mock**: A mock can be examined after the test is finished for its interactions with the class (component) under test.
 For example, you can ask it whether a method was called or how many times it was called.
 Typical mocks are **classes with side effects** that need to be examined, e.g. a class that sends emails or sends data to another external service.